bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

 Externals
 ^^^^^^^^^

-File group_vars/all/general_settings/external.yml allows to connect cluster to the external world or network.
+File group_vars/all/general_settings/external.yml allows to configure external resources.
 It should be self understandable.

 Network
 ^^^^^^^